|Tel||+44 (0)1865 223680|

 Cardiac remodelling in preterm-born individuals

 Adam completed his undergraduate degree in Biological Sciences at the University of Guelph in Canada.
-In the final year of his undergraduate, he was awarded a Commonwealth Scholarship to fund his DPhil (PhD) degree in Cardiovascular Medicine at the University of Oxford.
-Under the supervision of Professor Paul Leeson, Adam completed his doctoral research focused on the long-term cardiovascular impact of being born preterm.
-Adam is now completing his postdoctoral research in the Oxford Cardiovascular Clinical Research Facility (CCRF).
-As part of this, he has helped refine the ultrasound imaging protocols for the UK Biobank study.
-Adam is also developing studies to build on the findings from his doctoral research.
-In particular, these studies aim to provide more detailed characterisation of pathways leading to long-term heart changes in preterm-born individuals.
-Adam also holds a Junior Research Fellowship in Systems Physiology at St Peter's College, University of Oxford.
+In the final year of his undergraduate, he was awarded a Commonwealth Scholarship to fund his PhD in Cardiovascular Medicine at the University of Oxford.
+Adam completed his doctoral research in Professor Paul Leeson's group focused on the long-term cardiovascular impact of being born preterm.
+Adam also completed his postdoctoral research in the Oxford Cardiovascular Clinical Research Facility (CCRF).
+As part of this, he has helped refine the ultrasound imaging protocols for the UK Biobank study and developed studies to build on the findings from his doctoral research.
+These studies have provided more detailed characterisation of pathways leading to long-term heart changes in preterm-born individuals.

 Protocol and quality assurance for carotid imaging in 100,000 participants of UK Biobank: development and assessment.